 - Client Secret (required): The secret passcode to establish trust between the IdP and the MindTouch site (this secret should not be shared over any public channel).

 - IdP Authorize Endpoint URL (required): The endpoint that will receive the MindTouch site's authorization code request.

 - IdP Issuer (required): The unique identifier for the identity provider.

-- IdP JSON Web Key Set (JWKS) URL (recommended): The endpoint that will provide the MindTouch site with public keys to verify a signed identity token.
-If not supplied, a JWKS document (containing a key, key type, and verification algorithim) can be provided.
+- IdP JSON Web Key Set (JWKS) Endpoint URL (recommended): The endpoint that will provide the MindTouch site with public keys to verify a signed identity token.
+If not supplied, a JWKS document (containing a key, key type, and verification algorithm) can be provided.
 However, JWKS security best practice recommends rotating keys regularly.

-- IdP UserInfo URL (recommended): The endpoint that will provide the MindTouch site with verbose user identity data, if not present in the identity token.
+- IdP UserInfo Endpoint URL (recommended): The endpoint that will provide the MindTouch site with verbose user identity data, if not present in the identity token.

 - Scopes (recommended): The MindTouch site will use identity token claims to enrich an authenticating user's profile on the MindTouch site.
 It is recommended that these claims are scoped so the user can understand what identity data they are sharing with the MindTouch site, and consent to the identity data transfer.
 The MindTouch site will include these scopes when redirecting users to the IdP Authorize URL.

 - Create groups before enabling group synchronization